This is a best prospect industry sector for this country. Includes a market overview and trade data.

 There are three main reasons for Chilean companies to import food products and ingredients: (1) If the products are not available domestically through local production (2) if it is cheaper to import rather than buy domestically; or (3) if imported products offer a higher quality than those available in the domestic market.

 The Chilean Nutritional Composition of Foods law was implemented in 2016.
 The law requires labeling of food products high in sugar, saturated fat, calories, and sodium.
 The Chilean food industry constantly searches for formulas that avoid mandatory labeling associated with the law.

 For further information on food processing ingredients please see Food Processing Ingredients GAIN report.

-Finally, the number of inhabitants per home has gradually decreased in Chilean cities.
-The traditional large family structure is less frequent, and single-person households are more common.
-These trends are shaping the way Chileans buy groceries and access food services.
-Smaller households with less storage space induce frequent purchases from grocery stores located near their homes or jobs.
+The family size has gradually decreased in Chilean cities.
+Large families are less frequent, and single-person households are more common.
+These trends are shaping the way Chileans buy groceries and demand food services.
+Smaller households with less storage space make frequent purchases from grocery stores located near their homes or jobs.

 For more information on the retail market see Retail Foods GAIN report.